Tag: edible greens

 -

-Edible Greens Series – Balloon vine
+Cardiospermum halicacabum – Balloon vine

 Balloon vine aka Uzhinja(ഉഴിഞ്ഞ) is one among the sacred Dashapushpams of Kerala and the first time I would have seen this plant was during the school youth festivals.
 Wondering how?
 I used to participate in Thiruvaathirakali dance competitions and its not just the synchronicity and elegance of dancers that matter, when it comes to the…